bakkdoor/wood/README.md

 Wood was extracted from a source to source compiler project I worked on for Marft Inc. in 2013/14.
-Marft has granted me the rights to open source this library, so I'm releasing it under the 3-Clause BSD license (see LICENSE file).
+Marft has granted me the rights to this library, so I'm releasing it under the 3-Clause BSD license (see LICENSE file).

 The compiler that was built using this library (which was then called Forest) translated a subset of ANSI C to multiple target languages, including Java, C#